v2sCollections/Constellation/README.md

 - Constellation Tweaks Performance Boost.
 - 10+ Animated Main Menu Screens.
 - 20+ Splash Screens.
 - Removes the color filters from the game, making the colors more uniformly neutral with deeper blacks.
-- Change the FOV.
+Two options to choose from.
 - Cropped and upscaled loading screens for ultrawide monitors
 - Removes photo mode boundaries, and enhances sliders - for ultimate space screen-archery!